 function! s:MinimalWindowSize(maxsize) let buflines = line('$') let wsize = min([a:maxsize, &lines / 2, l:buflines]) execute 'resize ' . l:wsize endfunction

-takes a search pattern as a parameter, and joins it with the command
+Find takes a search pattern as a parameter, and joins it with the command found from

 The function initializes the window, updates the contents of the window using the find command, and adjusts the window size if necessary.
 In order to ensure that the content can be updated, the function enables buffer modification before the update.
 The function also sets the status line for the window to show the search pattern used.